flily/magi-c/README.md

    improve performance.
 8. Built-in library should be implemented in magi-c and bootstrapped in C, to readable to users.
 9. Marcos can be used in built-in library and included in the generated C code, to make code reabable.
+10. Magi-c have NO class:
+    1. Use structure and function with receiver to implement object-oriented programming.
+    2. No inheritance, but use mix-in to reuse code.
+    3. No method override.